amwillson/environ-veg-prediction/README.md

             - predicted_modern_rf4.RData: predictions of modern relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell
 - gam: predictions from generalized additive models (GAMs)
     - H: predictions from GAMs fit to historic data
-        - abundance: relative abundance predictions
-            - predicted_historical_rf1.RData: predictions of historical relative abundance from the model fit to soil and climate covariates
-            - predicted_historical_rf2.RData: predictions of historical relative abundance from the model fit to climate covariates
-            - predicted_historical_rf3.RData: predictions of historical relative abundance from the model fit to the reduced number of covariates
-            - predicted_historical_rf4.RData: predictions of historical relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell
-            - predicted_modern_rf1.RData: predictions of modern relative abundance from the model fit to soil and climate covariates
-            - predicted_modern_rf2.RData: predictions of modern relative abundance from the model fit to climate covariates
-            - predicted_modern_rf3.RData: predictions of modern relative abunance from the model fit to the reduced number of covariates
-            - predicted_modern_rf4.RData: predictions of modern relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell
         - density: total stem density predictions
-            - predicted_historical_rf1.RData: predictions of historical total stem density from the model fit to soil and climate covariates
+            - predicted_historical_gam1.RData: predictions of historical total stem density from the model fit to soil and climate covariates
-            - predicted_historical_rf2.RData: predictions of historical total stem density from the model fit to climate covariates
+            - predicted_historical_gam2.RData: predictions of historical total stem density from the model fit to climate covariates
-            - predicted_historical_rf3.RData: predictions of historical total stem density from the model fit to the reduced number of covariates
+            - predicted_historical_gam3.RData: predictions of historical total stem density from the model fit to the reduced number of covariates
-            - predicted_historical_rf4.RData: predictions of historical relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell
+            - predicted_historical_gam1_4k.RData: predictions of historical total stem density from the model fit to soil and climate covariates with lower basis dimensionality
+            - predicted_historical_gam2_4k.RData: predictions of historical total stem density from the model fit to climate covariates with lower basis dimensionality
+            - predicted_historical_gam3_4k.RData: predictions of historical total stem density from the model fit to the reduced number of covariates with lower basis dimensionality
-            - predicted_modern_rf1.RData: predictions of modern total stem density from the model fit to soil and climate covariates
+            - predicted_modern_gam1.RData: predictions of modern total stem density from the model fit to soil and climate covariates
-            - predicted_modern_rf2.RData: predictions of modern total stem density from the model fit to climate covariates
+            - predicted_modern_gam2.RData: predictions of modern total stem density from the model fit to climate covariates
-            - predicted_modern_rf3.RData: predictions of modern total stem density from the model fit to the reduced number of covariates
+            - predicted_modern_gam3.RData: predictions of modern total stem density from the model fit to the reduced number of covariates
-            - predicted_modern_rf4.RData: predictions of modern relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell
+            - predicted_modern_gam1_4k.RData: predictions of modern total stem density from the model fit to soil and climate covariates with lower basis dimensionality
+            - predicted_modern_gam2_4k.RData: predictions of modern total stem density from the model fit to climate covariates with lower basis dimensionality
+            - predicted_modern_gam3_4k.RData: predictions of modern total stem density from the model fit to the reduced number of covariates with lower basis dimensionality
     - M: predictions from GAMs fit to modern data
+        - density: total stem density predictions
+                        - predicted_historical_gam1.RData: predictions of historical total stem density from the model fit to soil and climate covariates
+            - predicted_historical_gam2.RData: predictions of historical total stem density from the model fit to climate covariates
+            - predicted_historical_gam3.RData: predictions of historical total stem density from the model fit to the reduced number of covariates
+            - predicted_historical_gam1_4k.RData: predictions of historical total stem density from the model fit to soil and climate covariates with lower basis dimensionality
+            - predicted_historical_gam2_4k.RData: predictions of historical total stem density from the model fit to climate covariates with lower basis dimensionality
+            - predicted_historical_gam3_4k.RData: predictions of historical total stem density from the model fit to the reduced number of covariates with lower basis dimensionality
+            - predicted_modern_gam1.RData: predictions of modern total stem density from the model fit to soil and climate covariates
+            - predicted_modern_gam2.RData: predictions of modern total stem density from the model fit to climate covariates
+            - predicted_modern_gam3.RData: predictions of modern total stem density from the model fit to the reduced number of covariates
+            - predicted_modern_gam1_4k.RData: predictions of modern total stem density from the model fit to soil and climate covariates with lower basis dimensionality
+            - predicted_modern_gam2_4k.RData: predictions of modern total stem density from the model fit to climate covariates with lower basis dimensionality
+            - predicted_modern_gam3_4k.RData: predictions of modern total stem density from the model fit to the reduced number of covariates with lower basis dimensionality
+- gjam: predictions from generalized joint attribute models (GJAMs)
+    - H: predictions from GAMs fit to historic data
         - abundance: relative abundance predictions
-            - predicted_historical_rf1.RData: predictions of historical relative abundance from the model fit to soil and climate covariates
+            - predicted_historical_gjam1.RData: predictions of historical relative abundance from the model fit to soil and climate covariates
-            - predicted_historical_rf2.RData: predictions of historical relative abundance from the model fit to climate covariates
+            - predicted_historical_gjam2.RData: predictions of historical relative abundance from the model fit to climate covariates
-            - predicted_historical_rf3.RData: predictions of historical relative abundance from the model fit to the reduced number of covariates
+            - predicted_historical_gjam3.RData: predictions of historical relative abundance from the model fit to the reduced number of covariates
-            - predicted_historical_rf4.RData: predictions of historical relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell
+            - predicted_historical_gjam4.RData: predictions of historical relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell
-            - predicted_modern_rf1.RData: predictions of modern relative abundance from the model fit to soil and climate covariates
+            - predicted_modern_gjam1.RData: predictions of modern relative abundance from the model fit to soil and climate covariates
-            - predicted_modern_rf2.RData: predictions of modern relative abundance from the model fit to climate covariates
+            - predicted_modern_gjam2.RData: predictions of modern relative abundnace from the model fit to climate covariates
-            - predicted_modern_rf3.RData: predictions of modern relative abunance from the model fit to the reduced number of covariates
+            - predicted_modern_gjam3.RData: predictions of modern relative abundance from the model fit to the reduced number of covariates
-            - predicted_modern_rf4.RData: predictions of modern relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell
+            - predicted_modern_gjam4.RData: predictions of modern relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell
+    - M: predictions from GJAMs fit to modern data
-        - density: total stem density predictions
+        - relative abundance: relative abundance predictions
-            - predicted_historical_rf1.RData: predictions of historical total stem density from the model fit to soil and climate covariates
+            - predicted_historical_gjam1.RData: predictions of historical relative abundance from the model fit to soil and climate covariates
-            - predicted_historical_rf2.RData: predictions of historical total stem density from the model fit to climate covariates
+            - predicted_historical_gjam2.RData: predictions of historical relative abundance from the model fit to climate covariates
-            - predicted_historical_rf3.RData: predictions of historical total stem density from the model fit to the reduced number of covariates
+            - predicted_historical_gjam3.RData: predictions of historical relative abundance from the model fit to the reduced number of covariates
-            - predicted_historical_rf4.RData: predictions of historical relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell
+            - predicted_historical_gjam4.RData: predictions of historical relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell
-            - predicted_modern_rf1.RData: predictions of modern total stem density from the model fit to soil and climate covariates
+            - predicted_modern_gjam1.RData: predictions of modern relative abundance from the model fit to soil and climate covariates
-            - predicted_modern_rf2.RData: predictions of modern total stem density from the model fit to climate covariates
+            - predicted_modern_gjam2.RData: predictions of modern relative abundance from the model fit to climate covariates
-            - predicted_modern_rf3.RData: predictions of modern total stem density from the model fit to the reduced number of covariates
+            - predicted_modern_gjam3.RData: predictions of modern relative abundance from the model fit to the reduced number of covariates
-            - predicted_modern_rf4.RData: predictions of modern relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell
+            - predicted_modern_gjam ``4.RData: predictions of modern relative abundance from the model fit to soil and climate covariates and the latitude and longitude of the grid cell

 ### SDM_bigdata/out: contains fitted models that are too large to store long-term on laptop hard drive
 - gam: contains fitted GAM models